juanvillegas/rfds-docs/source/includes/_audit_logs.md

 # Audit Logs

-**Admin Only** This endpoints are only to be usd by users of type Admin.
+**Admin Only** This endpoints are only to be used by users of type Admin.

 ## Audit Logs Collection